-Most people in the Digital industry struggle to correlate Recruitment Services with Start Ups – tight cash flow, founders who view their startup akin to a newborn baby, and an ever changing list of staffing needs.
+Most people in the digital industry struggle to co-relate recruitment services with start-ups: tight cash flow, founders who view their start-up akin to a newborn baby, and an ever changing list of staffing needs.

-For most start ups, the recruitment and retention ‘piece’ is a nightmare.
-Speaking to start up founders, I often hear that finding the right talent, retaining them from poachers and motivating and managing the unique personality that will thrive within a start up is a delicate balance and one of his greatest concerns in scaling their business.
-Many note that if that ‘piece’ could be taken off their hands and managed by a pro, they could get on with their true passion and get back to the ‘why’ behind the business.
+For most start-ups, the recruitment and retention piece is a nightmare.
+Speaking to start-up founders, I often hear that finding the right talent, retaining them from poachers, and motivating and managing their unique personality to thrive within a start-up is a delicate balance and one of the greatest concerns in scaling businesses.
+Many note that if that piece could be taken off their hands and managed by a pro, they could get on with their true passion and get back to the why behind the business.

-What many start up founders don’t realise is that recruiters who are passionate about the industry also want to buy into that journey and are flexible on fees, services and are happy to provide support and advice if they know they will be a valued recruitment partner in the future when that cool start up becomes a scale up and paying recruitment fees becomes a price worth paying for the very best, hard to find talent.
+What many start-up founders don’t realise is that recruiters who are passionate about the industry also want to buy into that journey.
+They are flexible on fees, services and are happy to provide support and advice if they know they will be a valued recruitment partner in the future when the business has grown and paying recruitment fees becomes a price worth paying for the very best, hard to find talent.

-Most start ups are looking for a different perspective, and only need a few pointers on how they can recruit the right talent at the right time.
-My top 5 tips to help start ups access the best digital talent are as follows:
+Most start-ups are looking for a different perspective, and only need a few pointers on how they can recruit the right talent at the right time.
+My top five tips to help start-ups access the best digital talent are as follows:

-- Build your Employer Brand.
-Why would a Digital professional earning silly money at a corporate join a high risk startup?
-Convey the vision, the values and culture of your start up to lure the best talent.
+- Build your employer brand.
+Why would a digital professional earning a lucrative salary in a stable company risk a start-up?
+Convey the vision, the values and culture of your start-up to lure the best talent.
 Money isn’t everything if you can provide an unforgettable career experience.
-Most start up founders are busy building their start up and forget about branding.
+Most start-up founders are busy building their start-up and forget about branding.
 It might seem trivial at the time to share photos of your team behind the scenes but if it means you can attract like minded and talented professionals to your company, then it could be a worthy investment of your time.

 - Talk about your current and future skill needs where possible.
 By throwing the feelers out for your future skill needs, you are more likely to benefit from partner referrals, and start a timely conversation with the right candidate.

 - Hire for attitude, not ability.
-Tenacity, loyalty and loyalty for your start up will go much further than an immaculate resume and blue chip experience.
-There are many untapped student associations, or individuals who want to take their transferrable skills and apply it to your startup if only they had the chance.
+Tenacity, loyalty and passion will go much further than an immaculate resume and blue chip experience.
+There are many untapped student associations, or individuals who want to take their transferrable skills and apply it to your start-up if only they had the chance.

-- And finally don’t forget to provide as much structure, guidance and clarity around the daily, weekly and annual goals which are set to change in a start up.
-Having worked in one myself, I know how demoralising it can be to have your last 3 weeks of work considered collateral damage in a change of approach.
-We all want to know our work is contributing, and if its not, why not. for start up founders who are generally 100 steps ahead of everyone else in the team it takes practice and conscientiousness to communicate where your heads at, but in my experience is critical to ensure you keep your staff engaged and motivated.
+- And finally don’t forget to provide as much structure, guidance and clarity around the daily, weekly and annual goals which are set to change in a start-up.
+Having worked in one myself, I know how demoralising it can be to have your last three weeks of work considered collateral damage in a change of approach.
+We all want to know our work is contributing, and if it’s not, why not.
+For start-up founders who are generally 100 steps ahead of everyone else in the team, it takes practice and conscientiousness to communicate where your heads at, but in my experience it is critical to ensure you keep your staff engaged and motivated.